+With a CDHP, you must pay your medical costs before your health plan does.
 Here’s an example.
 With a PPO and an HMO, you typically have a copay when you visit a doctor.
-Extra covered medical costs that occur from that doctor visit, would be covered by your health plan.
+Extra covered medical costs that occur from that doctor visit are covered by your health plan.
 With a CDHP, you must pay medical costs up front to reach your deductible amount before the health plan starts paying its part of covered medical expenses.

 CDHPs are designed to encourage consumers to become actively involved in their health care decisions.
-Here are a few:
+With a CDHP, you:

-High-deductible health coverage often pairs with having a Health Savings Account (HSA) or health reimbursement account (HRA) that can be used to help meet the deductible.
+High-deductible health coverage often pairs with a health savings account (HSA) or health reimbursement account (HRA).
+The account can be used to help meet the annual deductible.
 With an HSA you:

 If you decide the network of doctors and the price are right for you, you may choose to buy a CDHP during the next open enrollment period.
-Once you’re a member, you can log on to your personal account in Blue Access for Members (BAM).
-There you will find a place to ask all your health insurance questions regarding your plan, and someone will reach out to you with answers.
+Once you’re a member, you can log on to your personal account in Blue Access for MembersSM (BAMSM).
+There you will find a place to ask all your health insurance questions regarding your plan.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2024 Health Care Service Corporation.
 All Rights Reserved.